Product Photography for Watches and Timepieces: Luxury Techniques

 The Classic 10:10 Position

 Set the time to 10:10 (or 1:50).
 This creates a symmetrical V-shape that frames the brand logo and looks aesthetically pleasing.
-Every major watch brand uses this convention.
+Every major watch brand uses this convention, and there's solid psychology behind it.

 Lighting Setup